 - We are told that upon his departure Bill O’Reilly will be receiving approximately $25 million.
-Please see Questions 1 and 2.
+Please see Questions 1.

 While any number of corporate leaders have criticized Fox News and 21st Century Fox for their outrageous institutional culture, we are reminded that of the Fortune 500 companies only 27 have female Chief Executive Officers.
 Or how about the fact that in the 240 year history of the Republic there have been exactly 41 female governors and that as you are reading this column, out of 50 states only 5 have women in the State House.